ARosenbaum98/BattleShip/README.md

 # BattleShip
-Battleship console game made in C++ for JSU Class
+Battleship console game made in C++ for JSU Class in 2017